gozillar/Progress-Analytics/README.md

 ## Analytical Framework
 The analysis follows a baseline → progress → evaluation framework.

-1. Baseline Measurement
+1. Baseline Measurement:
 Students take standardized tests at the start of the school year to establish a performance baseline.
 This baseline provides:
    * Initial attainment level
    * Projected growth targets
    * Expected year-end outcomes

-2. Progress Monitoring
+2. Progress Monitoring:
    Throughout the school year, progress is monitored using:
    * Internal formative assessments
    * Interim standardized assessments